Apache HTTP Server: Performance

-Instead of implementing a single architecture, Apache provides a variety of MultiProcessing Modules (MPMs), which allow it to run in either a process-based mode, a hybrid (process and thread) mode, or an event-hybrid mode, in order to better match the demands of each particular infrastructure.
+Instead of implementing a single architecture, Apache provides a variety of MultiProcessing Modules (MPMs) which determine how the server handles multiple connections and requests.
+These modules allow Apache to run in either a process-based mode, a hybrid (process and thread) mode, or an event-driven mode, in order to better match the demands of different environments.
 Choice of MPM and configuration is therefore important.

 For delivering static pages, Apache 2.2 series was considered significantly slower than nginx and varnish.
 To address this issue, the Apache developers created the Event MPM, which mixes the use of several processes and several threads per process in an asynchronous event-based loop.
 This architecture as implemented in the Apache 2.4 series performs at least as well as event-based web servers, according to Jim Jagielski and other independent sources.
 However, some independent but significantly outdated benchmarks show that it is still half as fast as nginx, e.g.

 Licensing

 The Apache HTTP Server codebase was relicensed to the Apache 2.0 License (from the previous 1.1 license) in January 2004, and Apache HTTP Server 1.3.31 and 2.0.49 were the first releases using the new license.

 The OpenBSD project did not like the change and continued the use of pre-2.0 Apache versions, effectively forking Apache 1.3.x for its purposes.
-They initially replaced it with Nginx, and soon after made their own replacement, OpenBSD Httpd, based on the Relayd project.
+They initially replaced it with nginx, and soon after made their own replacement, OpenBSD Httpd, based on the Relayd project.